MasterChef Canada season 3

 The third season of MasterChef Canada originally aired on February 14, 2016 and concluded on June 19.
 Open casting call audition tryouts were held in mid-summer 2015.
 Filming began in early September of 2015 and wrapped up in November 2015.
 Torontonian Mary Berg won this season to become the first female winner of MasterChef Canada.
 Following her victory, Berg pursued her passion for food through catering, confections, recipe development and as a cooking expert on CTV's Your Morning, The Social, and The Marilyn Denis Show.
 Berg also guest starred in episodes of seasons four, five and seven.
 She has since hosted her own original cooking television shows, Mary's Kitchen Crush (2019-2020) and Mary Makes It Easy (2021–present) for CTV and CTV Life Channel.
 Berg also hosts The Good Stuff with Mary Berg, a daytime talk show on CTV.

 This season's competition featured only 14 contestants as opposed to the previous 2 season's 16 competitors.
-The audition format was changed, requiring the contestants to receive an affirmative thumbs-up from all three judges unanimously to instantly earn a spot in the competition, while others that received less than three "yes" votes had to compete in a second chance battle.
-This is also the last season in which the finale format had the finalists join the judges in the private dining room at the end of each cook-off round for the tasting and critiques of their dishes.
+The audition format was changed, requiring the applicant hopefuls to receive an affirmative thumbs-up from all three judges unanimously to instantly earn a spot in the competition, while others that received less than three "yes" votes had to compete in a second chance two-round battle.
+This is also the last season in which the finale format had the finalists join the judges in the private dining room at the end of each hourlong cook-off round for the tasting and critiques of their dishes.

 Runner-up Jeremy Senaris and April Lee Baker, who finished in fifth place, both returned to Season 7's MasterChef Canada: Back to Win.
 April Lee withdrew from the competition in 11th place while Jeremy came in 6th place.